-Subaward decisions will be announced via email in August 2023.
-Requested application revisions must be received and approved by ADSD in a timely manner for ADSD to issue a Notice of Subaward.

-Notices of Subawards will be distributed upon receipt of requested subrecipient revisions, as applicable.
+Subaward decisions will be announced via email in mid-September 2025.
+Requested application revisions must be received and approved by ADSD in a timely manner for ADSD to issue a Notice of Subaward (NOSA).
+The NOSA will be distributed upon receipt of all required subrecipient revisions, as applicable.